 S ince early adulthood I’ve been fascinated by the concept of enlightenment, specifically as promoted in Eastern mystical traditions.
 What attracted me to the Eastern spiritual systems was that enlightenment was described as an experience or state resulting from a person’s own efforts.
-It was something anyone could strive for, no matter their background or gender, and you could obtain it during your lifetime.
+It was something anyone could strive for, no matter their background or sex, and you could obtain it during your lifetime.
 It was a process that involved developing greater self-awareness and understanding, and welcomed the questioning of spiritual teachers in order to find ‘truth’.

 It was so unlike the Christian tradition I had grown up with, which offered only incontestable rules to live by, an authority to answer to and any rewards for ‘good’ behaviour attainable only after you had passed away.
 The way spirituality was presented to me had made me feel very much like a daughter, sometimes good and at other times naughty or even rebellious, in relation to an authoritarian father figure.